 An overview of the ways in which we participate in ecocide, and ways we can champion life instead.

-- Taking recycling for granted has led people to increase while abdicating all responsibility for their waste, leaving it all to the recycling – not realizing that only a fraction of waste is ever recycled and the waste problem has grown exponentially.
+- Taking recycling for granted has led people to increase their waste while abdicating all responsibility for it, leaving it all to the recycling – not realizing that only a fraction of waste is ever recycled and this issue has grown exponentially.

-- Well-meaning people turning away from the dairy industry embrace instead alternatives such as soy milk or almond milk – not realizing their cultivation is enormously destructive and moreso when demand is so high.
-Almonds in particular, which are largely grown in California, require vast amounts of water , an unreasonable pressure on a drought-stricken region.
-This is not even mentioning the unrecyclable packaging of dairy alternatives.
+- Well-meaning folks turning away from the dairy industry embrace instead alternatives such as soy milk or almond milk – not realizing these crops are enormously destructive, especially when demand is so high.
+Almonds in particular, which are largely grown in California, require vast amounts of water, an unreasonable pressure on a drought-stricken region.
+And they are invariably packaged in an unrecyclable blend of paper and plastic.

-Perfect options are rarely available and we all have to choose from a selection of lesser evils, but for the above reasons it is important to ensure our choices are based on a personal understanding, not on claims that float around.
+Perfect options are rarely available and we all have to choose from a selection of lesser evils, but for the above reasons it is important to ensure our choices are based on real understanding, not on dubious claims that float around unchallenged.

 Did you know recycling is meant to be a last resort?
 Instead, it has made us more wasteful!
 A closer look at the three Rs (or five, in this case) in their right order.